aipdx-wdim351/wdim351-team-2/class_03/README.md

 10. Have you conducted any user/usability tests or gathered any visitor feedback for your site?
 (Tracy)

 11. Are your competitors outranking you in the search engines?
 (Tracy)

+12. How many members do you have?(Kyle)

+13. Do you Advertise in any other way?(Kyle)

+14. What type of videos are being madew?
+Who is making the videos?
+You or clients?(Kyle)

+15. How many employes do you have?(Kyle)